opensource-matrix/octopi/README.md

 echo "Hello, world!";
 ```

-And to use this controller, go to `routes/routes.php`
+And to use this controller, go to `routes/routes.php` and use the `$Route::get` method.

 ## Hosting
 To preview the above example, run the command: